C. J. Massinburg: Long Island Nets (2019–2021)

 On October 15, 2019, Massinburg signed with the Brooklyn Nets of the National Basketball Association (NBA).
 On October 18, the Nets waived Massinburg.
 He was ultimately added to the roster of the Nets’ NBA G League affiliate, the Long Island Nets.
 On November 15, Massinburg contributed 28 points, six rebounds and three assists in a loss to the Delaware Blue Coats.
 He missed a game against the Canton Charge on December 30 for undisclosed reasons.
 Massinburg missed more than a month of action due to a right knee injury before returning against the Grand Rapids Drive on January 27, 2020.

 Limoges CSP (2021–2022)

 On September 14, 2021, Massinburg was signed by Limoges CSP of the LNB Pro A, the top tier men's basketball league in France.

-Pallacanestro Brescia (2022–present)
+Pallacanestro Brescia (2022–2024)

-In June 2022, Massinburg signed a 2 year contract with Pallacanestro Brescia of Lega Basket Serie A.
+In June 2022, Massinburg signed a two-year contract with Pallacanestro Brescia of Lega Basket Serie A.

+Bahçeşehir Koleji (2024–2025)

+On June 1, 2024, he signed with Bahçeşehir Koleji of the Basketbol Süper Ligi (BSL).

+Return to Pallacanestro Brescia (2025–present)

+On July 7, 2025, he signed with Pallacanestro Brescia of the Lega Basket Serie A (LBA) for a second stint.